Projekt-inzynierski-2024/film-forum-api/README.md

 * FilmForumWebAPI.UnitTests - testing behaviour of controllers and some helpful features included in WebAPI.
 * PasswordManager.UnitTests - testing hashing, verifying of users' password and creating token to reset lost password.

+## Launching the application
+At first you need to prepare databases.
+* Check this repository and follow the instructions to run databases using Docker: https://github.com/Projekt-inzynierski-2024/film-forum-db

+If you have working databases you can use the WebAPI.
+* Clone this repository.
+* Run container with databases from previous step.
+* Open film-forum-api.sln (Visual Studio is recommended solution).
+* Choose FilmForumWebAPI as startup project.
+* Run the FilmForumWebAPI.

+That's all!
+Have fun!